When Kathy fell last October and fractured her humerus bone, the long bone between the shoulder and the elbow, she tried to keep her positive outlook.

 “At that point, I couldn’t imagine doing the things I love like playing in the swimming pool with my grandsons, gardening, and all the things Pittsburghers like to do after a long, cold winter,” said Kathy.

-It was then that her orthopaedic surgeon referred her to Patrick Wholey, an occupational therapist at UPMC Centers for Rehab Services in Greentree.
+It was then that her orthopaedic surgeon referred her to Patrick Wholey, an occupational therapist at UPMC Rehabilitation Institute in Greentree.

 "Patrick and his student Jonathan couldn’t have been more kind and caring to me,” said Kathy.
 “With their excellent know-how, my arm and hand have been totally rehabbed.

 Kathy is back to driving with confidence and is looking forward to this summer in her garden and swimming pool.
-She’s grateful for the care she received from her therapists at CRS.
+She’s grateful for the care she received.